emard/esp32ecp5/README.md

 # Upload files from web browser

-From webrepl GUI upload "ecp5.py", (optionally also "uftpd.py", "sdraw.py",
+From webrepl GUI upload "ecp5.py" and "jtagpin.py" (optionally also "uftpd.py", "sdraw.py",
-"wifiman.py" and edited "wifiman.conf" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.
+"wifiman.py", "ecp5wp.py", "ecp5setup.py" and edited "wifiman.conf" or
+generate it with "import ecp5setup" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.